rex2630/codeswholesale-for-woocommerce/README.md

   - WooCommerce plugin is required.

 2. CodesWholesale tab will apear in admin menu.
 Under this tab you can configure few things:
- - Environment sandbox or live, for tests is recommended to use sandbox but if you want to go live choose "live" and put your API credentials.
+ - Environment: sandbox or live, for tests is recommended to use sandbox but if you want to go live choose "live" and put your API credentials.
- - If you'd like to automatically send keys after payment is recived e.g. from PayPal turn on checkbox "Automatically complete order when payment is received"
+ - If you'd like to automatically send keys after payment is recived e.g. from PayPal mark checkbox with "Automatically complete order when payment is received"
+ - Balance value: While purchasing keys from [CodesWholesale.com](http://codeswholesale.com), script will check if your current balance is less than value from this field - if yes, it will send a notification to shop's administrator.

 3. While editing a product you should see a new field in "General tab" to connect your product with CodesWholesale product.
 For a start you can match one to "Test with text codes only".